 This is a meditation practice that connects us to the natural environment.
 You practice the observation method by selecting something from your immediate surroundings and focusing on it.
 Visually explore this object as if you are seeing it for the first time.
 Notice the colors, pattern, and texture.

-Many people believe that mindfulness meditation produces positive results.
+Many people believe that mindfulness meditation produces positive results and helps us maintain a positive attitude.
 They believe that mindfulness strengthens the mind and reduces mental stress.
-There are several other advantages you can get from being mindful.
+There are several other advantages you can get from being mindful2.

 A study has shown that the practice of mindfulness can boost the immune system.
 It also helps with stress reduction.
 Jon Kabat Zinn established the MBSR to assist terminally ill people in dealing with stress and anxiety.
 (Read more about the health benefits of mindfulness here).